-Initially, back in the 80s, patients with osteopenia were usually advised to simply supplement with calcium carbonate to shore up their bones.
+Initially, back in the 80s, patients were usually advised to simply supplement with calcium carbonate to shore up their bones.
 When it was discovered that many women with porous bones had vitamin D deficiencies, vitamin D supplementation was added to the regimen.
-Soon after, magnesium was added to calcium supplementation as it was found to enhance absorption.
-In recent years, upon the discovery that low levels of vitamin K in the bloodstream is linked to osteoporosis, adding vitamin K to the therapeutic picture reflects the latest iteration in bone health supplementation.
+Soon after, magnesium was added to calcium supplementation as it was found to enhance absorption.* In recent years, upon the discovery that low levels of vitamin K in the bloodstream is linked to low bone density, adding vitamin K to the picture reflects the latest iteration in bone health supplementation.

-Just when vitamins D and K have become widely accepted as complementary to calcium supplementation for ideal bone health and fracture prevention, vitamin A wants in on the action, too.
+Just when vitamins D and K have become widely accepted as complementary to calcium supplementation for ideal bone health, vitamin A wants in on the action, too.*

 Why Vitamin A?